Baudouin-Ntumba-N/Baudouin-Ntumba-N/README.md

 - 👋 Hi, I’m @Baudouin-Ntumba-N
 - 👀 I’m interested in Coding with python
-- 🌱 I’m currently learning how to deploy  django applications
+- 🌱 I’m currently working on education web apps for my commmnunity.
 - 💞️ I’m looking to collaborate on tips related to programming with python
 - 📫 How to reach me WhatsApp :+243895747312